Quantum Spacetime Phenomenology: Introduction and Preliminaries

-Of course, while somewhat puzzling from a philosopher's perspective, all this would not on its own amount to a genuine scientific problem.
+Of course, while somewhat puzzling from a philosopher's perspective, all this would not on its own amount to a scientific problem.
 In the experiments we are presently able to perform and at the level of sensitivities we are presently able to achieve there is no problem.
-But a scientific problem, which may well deserve to be called ``quantum-gravity problem", is found if we consider, for example, the structure of the scattering experiments done in particle-physics laboratories.
-Of course there are no surprises in the analysis of processes with, say, an ``in" state with two particles each with an energy of $10^{12}eV$, and some appropriate multiparticle out state.
-Relativistic quantum mechanics makes definite (probabilistic but definite) predictions for the results of this type of measurement procedures, and our experiments fully confirm the validity of these predictions.
-We are presently unable to redo the same experiment having as ``in" state two particle with energy of, say, $10^{30}eV$ ({\it i.e.} energy higher than the Planck scale $E_p \sim 10^{28}eV$), but, nonetheless, if one factors out gravity, relativistic quantum mechanics makes a definite prediction for these conceivable (but presently undoable) experiments.
-Of course, this relativistic-quantum-mechanics prediction completely neglects gravity.
-But for collisions of particles of $10^{30}eV$ energy the gravitational interactions predicted by general relativity are very strong and gravity should not be negligible, contrary to the ``desires" of relativistic quantum mechanics.
-On the other hand also the quantum properties predicted for the particles by relativistic quantum mechanics (for example the fuzzyness of their trajectories) cannot be neglected, contrary to the ``desires" of the classical mechanics of our present description of gravity.
+But a scientific problem, which may well deserve to be called ``quantum-gravity problem'', is found if we consider, for example, the structure of the scattering experiments done in particle-physics laboratories.
+There are no surprises in the analysis of processes with, say, an ``in'' state with two particles each with an energy of $10^{12}$~eV.
+Relativistic quantum mechanics makes definite predictions for the (distributions/probabilities of) results of this type of measurement procedures, and our experiments fully confirm the validity of these predictions.
+We are presently unable to redo the same experiments having as ``in state'' two particles with energy of, say, $10^{30}$~eV (i.e., energy higher than the Planck scale), but, nonetheless, if one factors out gravity, relativistic quantum mechanics makes a definite prediction for these conceivable (but presently undoable) experiments.
+However, for collisions of particles of $10^{30}$~eV energy the gravitational interactions predicted by general relativity are very strong and gravity should not be negligible.
+On the other hand also the quantum properties predicted for the particles by relativistic quantum mechanics (for example the fuzziness of their trajectories) cannot be neglected, contrary to the ``desires'' of the classical mechanics of our present description of gravity.
 One could naively attempt to apply both theories simultaneously, but it is well established that such attempts do not produce anything meaningful (for example by encountering uncontrollable divergences).
 As mentioned above, a framework where these issues can be raised in very precise manner is the one of effective quantum field theory, and the break down of the effective quantum field theory of gravitation at the Planck scale signals the challenges that are here concerning me.